simon2607/TestGatsbyJS/README.md

 ### Setting up the CMS

-Follow the [Decap CMS Quick Start Guide](https://www.netlifycms.org/docs/quick-start/#authentication) to set up authentication, and hosting for production.
+Follow the [Decap CMS Quick Start Guide](https://www.netlifycms.org/docs/quick-start/#authentication) to set up authentication, and hosting for programion.

 If you want use Decap CMS locally, run the site in one terminal with `npm run start` and in another Terminal you can use `npx netlify-cms-proxy-server` which proxy requests so you'll be automatically logged